 As we work to protect our paradise, it is important that we remember and share the things we love most about Martin County.
 While our waterways are threatened, there are still countless activities to enjoy in the area.

+Currently there are no advisories on any Martin County Beaches.
 For the latest information, please call the beach hotline at any time at 772-320-3112 which is updated daily.

 Check out our beach cams to get a first hand view of current conditions.